chazlarson/Media-Scripts/Plex/README.md

 At the end, it produces a list of a configurable size in descending order of number of appearances.

-Script-specific variables in .env:
+Script-specific variables in `config.yaml`:
 ```
-CAST_DEPTH=20                   ### HOW DEEP TO GO INTO EACH MOVIE CAST
-TOP_COUNT=10                    ### PUT THIS MANY INTO THE FILE AT THE END
-KNOWN_FOR_ONLY=0                   ### ONLY CONSIDER CAST MEMBERS "KNOWN FOR" ACTING
+actor:
+  cast_depth: 20 # how deep to go into the cast for actor collections
+  top_count: 10 # how many actors to export
+  job_type: "Actor"
+  known_for_only: 0 # ignore cast members who are not primarily known as actors
-BUILD_COLLECTIONS=0             # build yaml for Kometa config.yml
+  build_collections: 0 # build yaml for Kometa config.yml
-NUM_COLLECTIONS=20              # this many actors in Kometa yaml
+  num_collections: 20 # this many actors in Kometa yaml
+  track_gender: 1 # Pay attention to actor gender [as recorded on TMDB]
-MIN_GENDER_NONE = 5             # include minimum this many "none" gendered actors in the YAML, if possible
+  min_gender_none: 5 # include minimum this many "none" gendered actors in the YAML, if possible
-MIN_GENDER_FEMALE = 5           # include minimum this many "female" gendered actors in the YAML, if possible
+  min_gender_female: 5 # include minimum this many "female" gendered actors in the YAML, if possible
-MIN_GENDER_MALE = 5             # include minimum this many "male" gendered actors in the YAML, if possible
+  min_gender_male: 5 # include minimum this many "male" gendered actors in the YAML, if possible
-MIN_GENDER_NB = 5               # include minimum this many "non-binary" gendered actors in the YAML, if possible
+  min_gender_nb: 5 # include minimum this many "non-binary" gendered actors in the YAML, if possible
 ```

-`CAST_DEPTH` is meant to prevent some journeyman character actor from showing up in the top ten; I'm thinking of someone like Clint Howard who's been in the cast of many movies, but I'm guessing when you think of the top ten actors in your library you're not thinking about Clint.
+`cast_depth` is meant to prevent some journeyman character actor from showing up in the top ten; I'm thinking of someone like Clint Howard who's been in the cast of many movies, but I'm guessing when you think of the top ten actors in your library you're not thinking about Clint.
 Maybe you are, though, in which case set that higher.

-`TOP_COUNT` is the number of actors to show in the list at the end.
+`top_count` is the number of actors to show in the list at the end.

 Every person in the cast list has a "known_for_department" attribute on TMDB.
-If you set `KNOWN_FOR_ONLY=True`, then people who don't have "Acting" in that field will be excluded.
+If you set `known_for_only: 1`, then people who don't have "Acting" in that field will be excluded.
 Turning this on may slightly distort results.
 For example, Harold Ramis is the second lead in "Stripes" and "Ghostbusters", but he is primarily known for "Directing" according to TMDB, so if you turn this flag on he doesn't get counted at all.

-`BUILD_COLLECTIONS` will make the script build some YAML to paste into your Kometa config file to generate collections.
+`build_collections` will make the script build some YAML to paste into your Kometa config file to generate collections.

-`NUM_COLLECTIONS` controls the number of collections in that YAML
+`num_collections` controls the number of collections in that YAML

-`TRACK_GENDER` controls whether the script pays attention to actor gender
+`track_gender` controls whether the script pays attention to actor gender

-`MIN_GENDER_*` control the minimum number of that gender [as recorded by TMDB] actor to include in the list [provided `TRACK_GENDER=1`]
+`min_gender_*` control the minimum number of that gender [as recorded by TMDB] actor to include in the list [provided `track_gender: 1`]

 Actors are sorted into lists by the four genders recorded at TMDB.
-The top `MIN_GENDER_*` for each are added to the final list, then if there is space left over the remainder is filled from the master actor list.
+The top `min_gender_*` for each are added to the final list, then if there is space left over the remainder is filled from the master actor list.

-If the four `MIN_GENDER_*` sum to more than `NUM_COLLECTIONS`, the script exists with an error.
+If the four `min_gender_*` sum to more than `num_collections`, the script exits with an error.
 ### Usage
 1. setup as above
 1. Run with `python actor-count.py`